troutowicz/troutowicz.github.io/_posts/2016-1-3-live-output-with-ansible.md

                         Further limits the selected host/group patterns.
 ```

 Great!
-What I feared was going to a headache to integrate was suprisingly straight forward.
+What I feared would be a headache to integrate was surprisingly straight forward.
 If you are interested in my finished script, I have shared it on GitHub [here](https://github.com/troutowicz/ansible-live).